 Mistakes to Avoid

 You have to read carefully and think about what you’re reading in order to get it right.
-In the case of discrete questions try to fill up the blank on your own before trying to look at the answer options.
+In the case of GRE discrete questions, try to fill up the blank on your own before trying to look at the answer options.

 It’s easier to avoid jumping and making assumptions.
-Don’t skip questions, you have to at least attempt them.
+Don’t skip GRE verbal questions, you have to at least attempt them.
 Take advantage of the ‘mark and review’ option.